stanfordnlp/CoreNLP/_pages/other-languages.md

 ### Scala

-* [CoreNLP wrapper for Spark v0.1](https://github.com/databricks/spark-corenlp) by Xiangrui Meng of Databricks.
+* [CoreNLP wrapper for Apache Spark](https://github.com/databricks/spark-corenlp) by Xiangrui Meng of Databricks.
+Last we checked it was at version 0.41 supporting version 3.9.1 of CoreNLP.

 * [Scala API for CoreNLP](https://github.com/sistanlp/processors) by Mihai Surdeanu, one of the original developers of the CoreNLP package.